genchik1/Aluminum-crystal-melting-in-LAMMPS/README.md

 # Aluminum-crystal-melting-in-LAMMPS

-To run the Lummps file, you need to enter it in the console: \n
+To run the Lummps file, you need to enter it in the console:

 $ Lammps -in in.aluminium
 To run on multiple processors:
 $ mpirun -np (n-processors) Lammps -in in.aluminium